clemenbe/COLSim/README.md

 ## Existing Simulators

 ### The Fossen Simulator
-The [Fossen Simulator](https://www.fossen.biz/wiley/pythonVehicleSim.php) is designed to simulate the **behavior** of **different types of vehicles** in a **3D simulation** environment.
+The [Python Vehicle Simulator](https://www.fossen.biz/wiley/pythonVehicleSim.php) is designed to simulate the **behavior** of **different types of vehicles** in a **3D simulation** environment.
 It takes into account different simulation parameters such as **gravity, friction, air resistance**, and **vehicle dynamics** to simulate the movement and behavior of vehicles in real-time.
 Users can adjust simulation parameters to represent different types of vehicles and environments.
 Each vehicle is modeled as an object in Python and the vehicle class has methods for guidance, navigation and control.
-The main program main.py is used to define vehicle objects for real-time simulation
+The main program main.py is used to define vehicle objects for real-time simulation.

 **Pros :**
 - good dynamic modelisation